As Dan Brown in his book The Da Vinci Code writes, “Nothing in Christianity is original.”

-Rudolph Bultmann, hailed to be one of the most influential scholars of the New Testament writes: “All that historical criticism can establish is that the first disciples came to believe the resurrection.”
+Rudolph Bultmann, known to be a skeptic as well as one of the most influential scholars of the New Testament writes: “All that historical criticism can establish is that the first disciples came to believe the resurrection.”

-Luke Johnson, a New Testament scholar at Emory University, goes on to say that: “Some sort of powerful, transformative experience is required to generate the sort of movement earliest Christianity was.”
+Luke Johnson, a New Testament scholar at Emory University, pens that “Some sort of powerful, transformative experience is required to generate the sort of movement earliest Christianity was.”

-What makes this case even more compelling is that these very same followers, and the skeptics Paul and James, underwent persecution for this proclamation.
+What makes this case persuasive is that these very same followers, and the skeptics Paul and James, underwent persecution for this proclamation.
 Several even went to their deaths as a result.
-I struggle to believe that a mythological being could have so drastically changed the lives of so many men.
+How could a mythological historical Jesus so drastically change the lives of so many men?

 14. Jesus’ resurrection from the dead is unique.

-Likewise Professor Mettinger concludes that: “there were no ideas of resurrection connected with Dumuzi/Tammuz” and “The category of dying and rising deities as propagated by Frazer can no longer be upheld.”
+Professor Mettinger concludes similarly that “there were no ideas of resurrection connected with Dumuzi/Tammuz” and “The category of dying and rising deities as propagated by Frazer can no longer be upheld.”

-According to Professor Edwin Yamauchi: “there’s no resurrection of Marduk or Dionysus …… there was no real resurrection of Tammuz.”
+According to Edwin Yamauchi “there’s no resurrection of Marduk or Dionysus …… there was no real resurrection of Tammuz.”

-In agreement Jonathan Smith writes that: “There is no unambiguous instance in the history of religions of a dying and rising deity.”
+In agreement with these voices Jonathan Smith writes that “There is no unambiguous instance in the history of religions of a dying and rising deity.”

-Professor Mettinger again says that “While studied with profit against the background of Jewish resurrection belief, the faith in the death and resurrection of Jesus retains its unique character in the history of religions.
-The riddle remains.”
+Professor Mettinger again says that “While studied with profit against the background of Jewish resurrection belief, the faith in the death and resurrection of Jesus retains its unique character in the history of religions.”